MicrosoftDocs/ATADocs/ATPDocs/install-atp-step1.md

 In Azure ATP, you have the ability to manage and monitor multiple workspaces.
 This is especially helpful if you want to create a demo workspace and a test workspace in which you can POC Azure ATP before rolling it out to your whole organization.
 This is also needed to support deployments with multiple forests.
 A single workspace can only monitor multiple domains from a single forest.

 > [!NOTE]
-> - You can have a maximum of two active workspaces.
-After you delete a workspace, you can contact support to reactivate it.
-You an have a maximum of three deleted workspaces.
-To increase the number of saved, deleted workspaces, contact Azure ATP support.
-> - Currently, Azure ATP data centers are deployed in Europe, North America/Central America/Caribbean and Asia.
+> Currently, Azure ATP data centers are deployed in Europe, North America/Central America/Caribbean and Asia.

 ## Step 1.
 Enter the workspace management portal